Anthogonyst/UnityToGodot/README.md

 1. Clone this repository: `git clone https://github.com/Anthogonyst/UnityToGodot.git`
 2. Initialize and download the submodules: `git submodule update --init --recursive`

+Additionally, some data files are provided in `data/` so that you can develop tests for some unexpected results that can occur with yaml files and Unity files in general.
+Feel free to copy and use them as necessary because they come from my other open source project.

 ## Motivation